genai-impact/ecologits/docs/tutorial/opentelemetry.md

     )
 ```

-1. Also work with asynchronous code with `async with` syntax.
+1. Also works with asynchronous code with `async with` syntax.

 #### With a function decorator